User Guide

 Words in

-are the parameters to be supplied.
+UPPER_CASEare the parameters to be supplied.

-is a parameter that can be used asadd stu /n John Doe
+e.g. inadd stu /n NAME,NAMEis a parameter that can be used asadd stu /n John Doe. -

 Parameters with

-after them can be supplied zero, one or more times.
+...after them can be supplied zero, one or more times.

-would be treated as two different tags.
+e.g.[/t TAG...]can be used as/t Assignment1or/t Assignment1 Assignment2(Assignment1andAssignment2would be treated as two different tags.
 Refer to the Tagging section for more information). -

 Items in square brackets are optional.

-can be used as/n John Doe /p 91234567
+e.g./n NAME [/p PHONE]can be used as/n John Doe /p 91234567or as/n John Doe. -

 The vertical bar or pipe

-is used to denote alternatives. -
+|is used to denote alternatives. -

 Pipe symbol and square brackets together

-denote alternative items that are optional.
+[|]denote alternative items that are optional.

-are alternatives, either exactly one or none of them should be used.
+e.g. inadd [stu | ta] /n NAME,stuandtaare alternatives, either exactly one or none of them should be used.
 Refer to the Add command section for more information). -

 Parameters can be supplied in any order.

-e.g. if the command specifies/n NAME /i ID
+e.g. if the command specifies/n NAME /i ID,/i ID /n NAMEis also acceptable and has the same effect. -

 Extraneous parameters for single-word commands that do not take in parameters (specifically

-) will be ignored.
+help,list,exitandclear) will be ignored.

-e.g. if the command specifieshelp 123
+e.g. if the command specifieshelp 123, it will be interpreted ashelp. -

 If you are using a PDF version of this document, be careful when copying and pasting commands that span across multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

-Adding a Student or TA: add stu
+Adding a Student or TA: add stu, add ta

 Adds a Student/TA to the address book.